A Short History of NSWALC

 - land rights for Aboriginal people in NSW.

-The Committee focussed on land rights as a priority.
+The Committee focused on land rights as a priority.

 It was assisted in its work by an Aboriginal Taskforce established to maintain close contact with Aboriginal communities during the course of the inquiry through liaison, facilitating field trips, and community meetings.
 It released its first report in August 1980 which dealt with land rights and the protection of sacred and significant sites.